Skip to content

 Sending mails

 Once you've created your mail, you can send it using the send() method.
-This method sends the mail and returns a boolean value indicating whether the mail was sent successfully.
-For Leaf MVC, you can call the mailer method directly in your controller:
+This method sends the mail and returns a boolean value indicating whether the mail was sent successfully:

 php